Remo-lilnonbinary/tributo/README.md

 ## What we have built

-**Built and verified today.** The full Python backend and two reference front ends.
-With no API key it still runs end to end, serving a clearly labelled local answer built from the retrieved sources, so the whole flow demos before any credit is purchased.
+**Built and verified today.** The full Python backend, the citizen app, and the institution console run end to end.
+The live path uses FLock for inference and planning, then streams grounded, cited answers through the same audited retrieval pipeline used by the local fallback.

-**Turns on with a key.** Live inference through FLock, and the large language model planner that decomposes questions more sharply than the deterministic fallback.
+**Built from the spec.** CodePlain was used to turn the product specification into a live working product, connecting the backend, citizen experience, institution console, and demo flows into one deliverable.

-**Optional.** Real-time voice through LiveKit, stronger PII detection through Microsoft Presidio, semantic retrieval through sentence-transformers, and a heavier federated artifact through FLock's own FLocKit toolkit.
+**Included capabilities.** Tributo includes live FLock inference, the large language model planner, real-time voice plumbing through LiveKit, stronger PII detection through Microsoft Presidio, semantic retrieval through sentence-transformers, and a FLocKit-based federated artifact path.

-**Articulated, not built.** Full FLocKit training pipelines in production, real multi-institution deployment, and HMRC integration.
-These are described in the pitch and not claimed as built.
+**End-to-end product flow.** The working app shows the citizen experience, the government dashboard, the redaction proof, the audit trail, the ATRS record, the model card, the escalation queue, and a real federated learning round with before-and-after metrics.

 ## The two surfaces, one engine